miningplanet/but-x/README.md

 Certbot will ask a few simple questions and generate the necessary TLS/SSL certificate files for your domain and link them to Nginx.
 It will also install the necessary files to automatically renew the certificates when they are about to expire, so you shouldn't need to do anything special to keep them up to date.

-3. If all went well, you should now be able to start up the explorer and browse to it using a secure https connection like [https://example.com](https://example.com).
+3. If all went well, you should now be able to start up but-x and browse to it using a secure https connection like [https://example.com](https://example.com).
 ___

 ### CORS Support